 Our ability to become, or remain, relevant comes down to an ability to adapt.
 To adapt means to learn and an ability to learn is an organization’s top priority in the final frontier of competitive advantage.
+The value of training is an organization advantage.

 Who’s job is it to show the direct link training has to top-line growth as well as bottom-line results: